Sometimes a man has to go away to come back.

 What’s more, we’re considering planning another, albeit smaller, meetup tour to coincide with a few upcoming national media appearances and speaking engagements we have planned in early 2013.
 Details forthcoming.

-Lastly, we recently inked publishing contracts between Asymmetrical Press and three talented authors: Shawn Mihalik, Chase Night, and Mark D. Robertson.
+Lastly, we recently inked publishing contracts between Asymmetrical Press and three talented authors: Shawn Mihalik, Chase Night, and Robyn Devine.
 These are the first three people to sign with Asymmetrical.
 All three authors will publish books through Asymmetrical in 2013.

 And of course, we’ll continue to publish free, quality content regularly on our website.
 The essays at The Minimalists remain our top priority.